 The Welfare Reform Act 2012 introduced a wide range of changes to the benefits system, implementation of which began in April 2013.
 A summary report, downloadable below, considers the on-going local impact on Somerset.
-This report is the third produced by Somerset Intelligence.
-It is based on a range of indicators from local sources, supplemented by local case studies and findings from external research.
+This report is the fourth produced by Somerset Intelligence.
+It is based on a range of indicators and findings from external research.

 Summary of findings

-- Reform of the welfare benefits system has impacted on thousands of Somerset residents, as well as organisations which support some of our most vulnerable people.
-However, the latest annual data indicates a reduction of negative impacts in many issues, offset by some areas of increasing concern.
-Nevertheless, figures in many cases remain higher than they were prior to the introduction of welfare reform.
+- Reform of the welfare benefits system continues to impact on thousands of Somerset residents.
+However, latest annual data indicates a reduction of negative impacts in many issues, offset by some areas of increasing concern.

 - As last year, there remain some geographical variations, with some district areas bucking general countywide trends.

 - Following dips in 2014 to 2015, Council Tax collection rates have largely returned to pre-welfare reform levels.
 Numbers of Council Tax Support claimants are in decline.